oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-host/prepare-host.md

 - Prepare the connection to the database hosts
 - Prepare the primary database host
 - Prepare the standby database host
-- Prepare the connection strings for Data Guard
 - Copy the TDE wallet and password file

 ## Task 1: Prepare the connection to the database hosts